 Friends are the best…until they’re the worst – and that’s when things can get really tricky.
-If your friend pressures you, bullies you, says means things behind your back, or is just being an arse, you might be dealing with a toxic friendship (TF).
-Dealing with a TF can really suck, and it’s hard to find a way out, but there are strategies that you can try.
+If you’re feeling belittled, put down, uncomfortable or pressured, you might be dealing with a toxic friendship.

 Here are some things to try:

 - Don’t message or call them as frequently.
 If you used to text three times a week, bring it down to twice a week, and then once a week.

 - If it’s tricky because you’re all in the same group, you could try limiting your catch-ups to group stuff so that your interactions are less personal.

 However you do it, it isn’t easy ending a friendship.
 Remember that the fade-out is only healthy if you’re both pulling away.
 If it’s not mutual, this could make your friend feel like you are ignoring or judging them.
 For example, if they ask you why you’re not hanging out with them, this means that the fade-out isn’t mutual.